Antistreptolysin O titer

 How the Test will Feel

-When the needle is inserted to draw blood, you may feel moderate pain, or only a prick or stinging sensation.
-Afterward, there may be some throbbing where the needle was inserted.
+When the needle is inserted to draw blood, you may feel moderate pain, or only a prick.
+After the test, you may have some throbbing at the site.

 Why the Test is Performed